 - Member, Hellenic Law Society, c.
 1985 to present

 - Courtroom Policies

-- Unless Judge Spanos issues a specific order setting an early hearing time, morning matters are not called until 9:00 a.m.
-However, Judge Spanos expects that all counsel will arrive as early as necessary to have time to discuss their cases with their clients and opposing counsel (and with the probation officer, as necessary or appropriate), in an effort to reach resolution short of trial, and in order to be ready for cases to be called at 9:00 a.m.
-Afternoon matters are called at 1:30 p.m. (again, in the absence of a specific order setting an earlier time).
-If, for some reason beyond one's control, counsel is unable to appear on time, he/she must call the court to so advise and give an estimated time of arrival.
+Unless Judge Spanos issues a specific order setting another hearing time: in the mornings, all calendars begin at 9:00 a.m.
+Afternoon matters are called at 1:30 p.m.
+If, for some reason beyond one's control, counsel is unable to appear on time, he or she must call the court to so advise and give an estimated time of arrival.

-- If counsel can reasonably anticipate unusual issues, especiallyincluding, but not limited to, evidentiary issues, the court expects counsel to be prepared with relevant points and authorities.
+If counsel can reasonably anticipate unusual issues, especially including, but not necessarily limited to, evidentiary issues, the court expects counsel to be prepared with relevant points and authorities.

 - All briefs should be succinct and to the point, citing fully Shepardized authority accurately.

 - Settlement Conferences

 - Settlement conferences always take place on the date of the Issue Conference and Trial date, often under the settlement mentor program (see Local Rules).
 Special set settlement conferences can also be calendared at the request of the parties.